Richard Wiese: Early life and education

 Wiese was born on Long Island, New York.
-His father, Richard Wiese Sr., was the first man to fly solo across the Pacific Ocean in an aircraft.
-Richard first climbed Mount Kilimanjaro in Tanzania at the age of 11.
-He attended St. Anthony's High School in Smithtown NY, and then Brown University.
-At Brown, he was a brother in the Phi Psi fraternity, subsequently graduating in 1982 with a Bachelor of Science in Geology and Biology.
-He also studied Applied Physiology at Columbia University and completed the USDA Graduate Program in Meteorology.
+His father, the Pan Am pilot Richard Wiese Sr., flew solo across the Pacific Ocean from San Francisco to Sydney in 1959, the first solo flight from the United States to Australia.
+In 1971, at the age of 11, Wiese climbed Mount Kilimanjaro in Tanzania with his father.

+He attended St. Anthony's High School in South Huntington, New York, and then Brown University, where he was a brother in the Phi Psi fraternity and studied geology and biology, graduating with the class of 1981.
+He went on to study applied physiology at Columbia University and completed the USDA Graduate Program in meteorology.